India can increase renewable target of 2030: Researchers

-New Delhi, March 23 (IANS) Researchers at UC Santa Barbara have just released a study that demonstrates why India should double down on renewables.
+New Delhi: Researchers at UC Santa Barbara have just released a study that demonstrates why India should double down on renewables.

 The study examines electricity and carbon mitigation costs associated with achieving aggressive renewable energy targets in India's electricity grid in 2030, and finds that wind-majority or balanced wind-solar targets have the most cost-effective potential for power in India.